-Connect the first switch port (ETH1, yellow connector) your device through the supplied Ethernet cable to your LAN to configure the device.
-The device automatically detects whether It is connected to a switch or directly to a PC.
-Connect more devices, LANs or WANs to the Port ETH1 up ETH4 on.
+For the standard configuration of your device via Ethernet, connect the first switch port (ETH1) of your device to your LAN using the Ethernet cable supplied.
+The device automatically detects whether it is connected to a switch or directly to a PC.